Hillsborough Area Regional Transit: Budget cuts and system reorganization (2007 - 2011)

 Like many local agencies throughout Florida, HART was forced in 2007 to cut its budget by $1.7 million.
 As a result of this, HARTflex service was canceled and numerous routes saw drawbacks in service.
 Limited Express Route 52 and Trolley Route 98 were eliminated due to low ridership.

 During the 2009/2010 fiscal year, HART slashed another $3 million from its budget in order to compensate for additional property tax revenue losses.
 This move was achieved by trimming service in Town-N-Country and North Tampa, as well as cutting underutilized trips on numerous routes.
 To counteract plummeting property tax revenues, HART proposed to switch to a sales tax-based system which many other transit agencies in Florida already use.
 Hillsborough County attempted to pass such a measure during the 2010 election season, but it failed by a 58/42% margin.

-Despite drawbacks caused by state and county mandated budget cuts and the global recession, HART is striving to improve transit service in the future by managing existing service while only cutting under-performing service and gradually raising fares.
-HART's 2008 Community Report outlined several key changes, such as the introduction of HARTflex service and the upcoming MetroRapid system.
+Despite drawbacks caused by state and county mandated budget cuts and the global recession, the agency was attempting to improve transit service by managing existing service while cutting under-performing service and gradually raising fares.
+HART's 2008 Community Report outlined several key changes, such as the introduction of HARTflex service—a demand responsive transit system—and the MetroRapid bus rapid transit system.

-Since 2010, a majority of HART's routes have been realigned to better serve patrons throughout the county.
-These changes included eliminating inefficient segments and trips, realigning travel times, and adding services that would better serve patrons in the long term.
-Several under-performing routes (such as Neighborhood Connector routes 87, 88, and 89) were eliminated in favor of neighboring transit routes, HARTflex service, or (in the case of Route 59LX) by improved services (Route 61LX).
+Since 2010, a majority of HART's routes have had their paths changed.
+These changes included moving or eliminating inefficient segments and adding services to better serve riders in the long term.
+Several under-performing routes, such as Neighborhood Connector routes 87, 88, and 89, were eliminated in favor of neighboring transit routes, HARTflex service, or—in the case of Route 59LX—by improved services (Route 61LX).
 HART also began testing a limited stop route, Route 6LTD, to replace Route 23X.